Working with Snakemake

 """

-This rule uses the standard resource runtime to set the maximum allowed time (in minutes) for the rule, sets the memory requirement with mem_mb and the number of requested CPUs with cpus_per_task.
+This rule uses the standard resource runtime to set the maximum allowed time (in minutes) for the rule, sets the memory requirement with mem_mb and the number of requested CPUs with tasks.
 In this example the rule will have a time limit of 60 minutes, will require 16G of RAM and 4 CPUs.

 Some clusters also require you to specify the partition you want to run your job on.
 The partition name will differ between clusters, for example the Rackham cluster uses core and node partitions, while Dardel uses e.g. shared and main.
 See the documentation for the cluster you are using for more information.